Klaim/cpp-proposals/dxxxx-instantiation-attributes.rst

 Since attributes were introduced in C++11, there has been activity toward standardizing the mechanisms for export decoration.
 In particular, GCC and Clang support the use of ``[[gnu::visibility("default")]]`` as a replacement for ``__attribute__((visibility("default")))``.
 This is an obvious improvement: it is shorter to write, and compilers that don't understand the C++11 attribute may ignore it, rather than raising a syntax error as would be the case if the old form were used with a compiler that does not support it.

-Astute readers may have spotted the problem by now: *explicit instantiations forbid attributes* ([dcl.attr.grammar]\ |para|\ 5).
+Astute readers may have spotted the problem by now: *explicit instantiations forbid attributes* (|dcl.attr.grammar#5|).
 This means that the above example cannot use a C++11 attribute on a conforming compiler; indeed, there is no way to write strictly conforming code that also specifies that the instantiation should be exported.

 Proposal